electricimp/SpiFlashLogger/README.md

 ### write(*object*)

-Writes any serializable object to the memory allocated to the SPIFlashLogger.
+Writes any serializable object to the memory allocated for the SPIFlashLogger.
 If the memory is full, the logger will begin overwriting the oldest entries.
+Current method does not catch exceptions which could throw the [Serializer library](https://electricimp.com/docs/libraries/utilities/serializer)

 ```squirrel
 function readAndSleep() {